The Saxo Market Call podcast is on holiday and will return later this month.

 Hong Kong’s Hang Seng (HSI.I) and China’s CSI300 (000300.I)

-The Japanese yen has paused after reaching a 24-year low against the dollar this week, this after the market dialled back expectations for a one percent rate hike on July 27.
-As bond yields in other countries, especially in the US, have moved up, the yen has increasingly been challenged by the Bank of Japan’s policy of yield curve control keeping the upside for 10-year Japanese government bond yields limited to 0.25%.
-The euro meanwhile continues to trade close to parity with a brief drop below on Thursday being rejected.
+The dollar’s continued push higher against most major currencies saw it briefly print parity again on Wednesday following the US CPI print.
 With US rate hikes potentially accelerating and the ECB stuck in neutral amid a sharp European economic slowdown, the market has not yet given up the idea of a break lower towards the next key support level around €0.96.
+For now, a wall of derivatives bets is keeping the euro above with traders holding options defending the parity strike which has steadily become the most traded options strike.
 The market will be watching developments in the European gas market, not least whether supplies on the Nord Stream 1 pipeline will resume next week following maintenance.

-A preview of Q2 earnings releases over the next two weeks can be read on the trading platform or here.
+A preview of Q2 earnings releases over the next two weeks can be read on the trading platform or at analysis.saxo.

 - Friday 15 July: Investor, Sandvik, EMS-Chemie, UnitedHealth, Wells Fargo, Charles Schwab, BlackRock, Citigroup, Progressive, US Bancorp, PNC Financial Services